MailTape/MailTape-v1/_posts/2017-06-11-Gorgeous-Bully.md

 # Mailtape's selection

 + ## Gorgeous Bully - Never Cry
-_Inès_: **"**My ultimate favorite song from Gorgeous Bully, even though it was very hard for me to pick one song for this episode.
-Do you thing I'll ever know? **"**
+_Inès_: **"**It was hard for me to pick Gorgeous Bully song, as I could easily just have given a link to their whole discography.
+"Never cry" is one of my favorite songs, **"**

 + ## THESE GUY - Suburban Restaurant
-_Inès_: **"****"**
+_Inès_: **"**"Suburban Restaurant" is a song about growing up and feeling stuck in a place that doesn't seem to have changed that much over time, wrapped in layers of instrumental cuteness.**"**

 + ## Jimmy Whispers - (Summer in Pain)
 _Inès_: **"**I have a love/hate relationship with summer, so I was drawn to this song's title.
 But it's not only liking a title here.
-The DIY side, the sweet notes on the organ, the slow singing, the melancholic voice... all of this feels like the optimistic representation of shitty summers.**"**
+The DIY side, the sweet notes on the organ, the slow singing, the melancholic voice... all of this feels like an optimistic representation of shitty summers.**"**

 + ## Aldous RH - Feelin Blue
-_Inès_: **"**Manchester is filled with amazing artists, and Aldous RH is no exception, always creating groovy tunes.
-"Feelin Blue" is his latest release: a catchy, dreamy and summery track.
+_Inès_: **"**Manchester is filled with amazing artists, and Aldous RH is no exception.
+Always creating groovy tunes, "Feelin Blue" is his latest release: a catchy, dreamy and summery track.
 Heartache has never sounded so sweet.**"**

 <p id="outroduction">That’s all folks!
 Thanks to [Gorgeous Bully](https://www.facebook.com/gorgeousbullyband/ "Facebook") for their participation, and [Camille Célestin](http://www.slipontherock.com/ "Website") for the illustration.
 Have a dreamy Sunday! </p>